Andrew-O39/expense_vista/README.md

 •Building a web-based dashboard with visual analytics and charts.
 •Adding machine learning support for automated expense categorization.
 •Enabling users to share budgets with family or teams.
 •Improving mobile responsiveness for better usability on smaller screens.
+•Planned: Provide summaries of spending by category and time period to improve financial awareness.

 ## License